BradLarson/max-cv/README.md

 - **pixellate**: Applies a pixellation effect on an image.
   - *pixel_width*: How large the square pixels will be in the final image.
+- **gaussian_blur**: Applies a guassian blur filter to the image.
+  - *kernel_size*: The size of the blur kernel.
+  - *sigma*: The standard deviation used for computing the kernel.
+  - *padding*: Whether to pad the input image to avoid losing pixels at the edge if the image.

 ### Blending ###